Understanding the value of IHG points (and ways to save the most money on your next stay)

 What’s the value of IHG points?

-You can book nights at IHG hotels for anywhere from 10,000 to 70,000 IHG points per night.
-On average, you’ll find IHG points are worth ~0.5 cents per point, which will vary depending on your dates of travel and where you’ll be staying.
-But it’s possible to get a lot more than 0.5 cents per point in value.
-IHG’s award chart places hotels in 13 different categories, and generally speaking, higher-end hotels will get you a better value per point, depending on your travel dates.
+You can book reward nights at IHG hotels for anywhere from 10,000 to 70,000 IHG points per night.
+On average, you’ll find IHG points are worth ~0.5 cents each, which will vary depending on your dates of travel and where you’ll be staying.
+But it’s possible to get a lot more value for your points.
+IHG’s award chart places hotels in 13 different categories — and generally speaking, higher-end hotels will get you a better value per point, depending on your travel dates.

 As you’ll see below, there are fantastic options for both high-end hotels and more basic hotels for those who want to stretch their points.

 The InterContinental Bora Bora Resort & Thalasso Spa (1.5+ cents per point)

 Bora Bora is an amazing romantic getaway for couples, and you can’t go wrong with the InterContinental Bora Bora Resort & Thalasso Spa hotel.
 It’s one of the best ways to use IHG points.

 Award nights here can be hard to find, and they’ll cost you 70,000 IHG points per night, but it’s well worth trying.
 Rooms otherwise tend to cost $1,000+ per night.

 If you’re planning a trip to the Netherlands, the InterContinental Amstel Amsterdam is a great hotel to consider.
 The restaurant inside the hotel, La Rive, has been recognized as a Michelin star restaurant in the past, and the hotel also overlooks the Amstel River.
 You’ll get incredible value here from your IHG points.
 I found rooms for around $652, or 60,000 IHG points — that’s over 1 cent per point in value.